NotAShelf/NotAShelf/README.md

 <h5 align= "center"> I'm a simple man with simple hobbies such as reading, video games and random movies I watch from time to time.
 There is no planning in my life, there is only chaos and sacrifices to a  deity.
 I do sailing, debating and art.
 I hate the latest dearly, but that will not stop me. </h5>
   <h5 align= "center">or the programming part, I usually mess around with JavaScript and DiscordJs.
 My knowledge in other languages are decent, but nowhere near enough to achieve something.
 Not like I have any ideas on what to do anyway.
-Buuut I do translation projects, a LOT of them and if you have a project that needs a translation hmu so I can pretend im a dictionary.</h5>
+Buuut I do translation projects, a LOT of them and if you have a project that needs a translation hmu so I can pretend im a dictionary.</h5><h5 align="center">Last thing you need to know about me is that I love memes.
+Thats right, I'm a self-proclaimed meme-lord and I will die as one, in peace.
+If you have the spicy goodness in your gallery make an issue and send me your memes.
+All of them.
+Yes.
 <p align="center">
   <img align="center" src="https://img.shields.io/badge/My%20jam-Video Games &amp; Reading-critical?style=flat-square&amp;logo=electron&amp;logoColor=white" alt="Im human i swear"></a></p>